Daniela Quintero Philippines 1000m Indoor Record

 Her Older sister Natalia, 16, has timed 2:13.75 also for 800m.
-Which also is rather impressive #5 all-time Phi JR List and Ranks her #8 in the SEA Ranking List.
+This also is a rather impressive #5 all-time Phi JR List and Ranks her #8 in the SEA Ranking List.
 She is ranked #2 on Phi Rankings in 800.

 And Yes, she does have a Filipino passport.
-I have been sent a copy and will be advising her mother to forward a copy to the PATAFA.
+I have been sent a copy and will advise her mother to forward a copy to the PATAFA.
 As she and her sister Natalia, 16, are interested in joining the 2019 SEA Games in New Clark, Philippines.